What to expect

 What you'll be doing

-Day One: Arrival into Germany
+Day One: Arrival in Munich

-Today we arrive into Germany and transfer from Munich Airport to the mountains of Bavaria where we will spend the first four nights in the picturesque village of Oberammergau, nestled in the Bavarian Alps.
+Today we arrive in Germany and transfer from Munich Airport to the mountains of Bavaria where we will spend the first four nights in the picturesque village of Oberammergau, nestled in the Bavarian Alps.
 Known for its rich history, beautiful frescoed buildings (Lüftlmalerei), and strong artistic traditions.
 It is world-famous for its Passion Play, a once-in-a-decade theatrical performance that has been staged since 1634.

 - Dinner included

-Day Two: Neuschwanstein Castle & Schloss Hohenschwangau
+Day Two: Neuschwanstein Castle, Hohenschwangau Castle & Füssen

 - Breakfast included